CopernicaMarketingSoftware/Documentation/Publisher/en/cdm-attempts-logfile.md

+# Attempts Record Information

 Every message that is sent via Marketing Suite is logged in the cdm-attempts log files.
-You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./logfiles-content), or the dashboard.
+You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order:

 | Data         | Description                                |